alabou/bcp-006-01/docs/NMOS With H.264.md

   - "CAVLCIntra-444"

     Informative note: The Flow's `profile` attribute is always required.
 It is the SDP transport file `profile-level-id` parameter that MAY be omited when matching the default value.

+    Informative note: The value of `profile-level-id` corresponds to the members profile_idc, level_idc and constraint_set?_flag of the AVC_video_descriptor of an MPEG2-TS transport stream.

   - [ ] The Flow resource MUST indicate the H.265 profile, which defines algorithmic features and limits that SHALL be supported by all decoders conforming to that profile.
-The Flow's `profile` attribute maps to the `profile-id` parameter of the SDP transport file which is OPTIONAL according to RFC 7798 and REQUIRED by this specification unless the `profile-id` parameter corresponds to the default value, in which case it MAY be omited.
-The `profile-space` parameter of the SDP transprot file SHALL be omited or alwyas be 0.
+The Flow's `profile` attribute maps to the `profile-space`, `profile-id`, `profile-compatibility-indicator`, `interop-constraints` parameters of the SDP transport file which are OPTIONAL according to RFC 7798 and REQUIRED by this specification unless the `profile-id` parameter corresponds to the default value, in which case they MAY be omited.

   The permitted `profile` values are strings, defined as per ITU-T Rec.
 H.265 Annex A

   - "Main" (Default if not specified in the SDP transport file)